-All About Edens Garden Ceramic Diffuser
+Edens Garden Ceramic Diffuser Review

 This post features a ceramic diffuser from Edens Garden.
 What I like about the Edens Garden Ceramic Diffuser is that it is simple to use, high quality, and really pretty in the blue ombre color.

 It has a 100ml capacity tank which is the perfect size for aromatherapy.
-It is compact enough to fit in small spaces, and powerful enough to use in larger rooms.
+It is compact enough to fit in small spaces and powerful enough to use in larger rooms.

 This diffuser has an auto shut-off feature.
 It will turn itself off when the water tank is empty.
 It will make a quick few beeps when it goes off to let you know.
-It could be problematic if you are a light sleeper and using during the night but it doesn't bother me.
+It could be problematic if you are a light sleeper and use during the night but it doesn't bother me.

 What comes in the box: